-It is important that female patients not at risk of pregnancy are warned of the teratogenic risks of isotretinoin.
-The importance of contraception should also be discussed with these patients as a woman not at risk of pregnancy at the start of isotretinoin therapy may have a change in circumstances.
-All women should sign the acknowledgement for female patients form to confirm that they have been informed of the risks of teratogenicity with isotretinoin.
-Full patient information about the teratogenic risk of isotretinoin and the strict pregnancy prevention measures should be given to female patients not at risk of pregnancy.
+It is important that female patients not at risk of pregnancy are warned of the teratogenic risks of Isotretinoin.
+The importance of contraception should also be discussed with these patients as a woman not at risk of pregnancy at the start of Isotretinoin therapy may have a change in circumstances.
+All women should sign the acknowledgement form to confirm that they have been informed of the risks of teratogenicity with Isotretinoin.
+Full patient information about the teratogenic risk of Isotretinoin and the strict pregnancy prevention measures should be given to female patients not at risk of pregnancy.